 In some cities the meters have seals on them to prevent tampering.

 Well... what is 'being ripped off'?
 It's all relative.
 If you find yourself haggling over what translates to 10 or 20c then step back have have a long hard think about things.
 The fact you are in Vietnam means you have more money than the vast majority of people.
-Agree on a taxi fare before you take the ride, shop around first and get a feel for prices and accept that tourists (and even foreigners who live in Vietnam) will pay a higher price than the locals. about 8 years ago
+Agree on a taxi fare before you take the ride, shop around first and get a feel for prices and accept that tourists (and even foreigners who live in Vietnam) will pay a higher price than the locals. over 8 years ago

 You can avoid taxi scam by booking private airport transfer service in advance.
 For my last trip to Viet Nam, I got cheated in Hanoi.
 I and driver agreed on a price for the trip, let’s say $20.00, then once I arrived at my hotel the cabbie seems to remember agreeing on $35.00.